In collaboration with Four Seasons Resort Hualālai. Thank you for supporting the brands that support A Taste of Koko!

 Aloha from Hawaii (or Hawai’i as the locals say)!
 Hawaii has been on the top of my bucket list so I was so excited to set aside some vacation time early this year.
 January and February are miserably cold in Austin, Texas so Hawaii was the perfect warm getaway.
 The weather was around 80 degrees F during the day and would get down to a low of 60 degrees.
 Be sure to pack a sweater or a windbreaker because the winds are strong.

-Ready Set Jet Set and I’s first stop on Hawaii was the Big Island where we stayed 4 nights at Four Seasons Hualālai.
-I’ve stayed at some beautiful properties but Four Seasons Hualālai tops the list.
+Ready Set Jet Set and I’s first stop on Hawaii was the island of Hawaii where we stayed 4 nights at Four Seasons Resort Hualālai.
+I’ve stayed at some beautiful properties but Four Seasons Resort Hualālai tops the list.
 Cozy bungalows, 5 on-site restaurants, 7 stunning pools, Jack Nicklaus 18-hole golf course, pro-level tennis courts, fully equipped gym, and front-row, panoramic views of the Pacific Ocean with a white-sand beach and black lava landscape.

 AMENITIES AT A GLANCE: